 For an affordable getaway, consider a visit to the home of the king of horror, Stephen King.
-After a years-long slump in tourism, the Queen City of Bangor has slowly bounced back, attracting tourists to popular events such as the National Folk and American Folk Festivals.
+After a years-long slump in tourism, the Queen City of Bangor has slowly bounced back, attracting tourists to popular events such as the American Folk Festival.
 But the town’s eerie history is also a draw for history buffs and ghost hunters.
-Some walking tours take participants along Central Street -- where FBI agents had the bloodiest street battle in Maine’s history with most wanted man Al Brady and his gang in 1937.
-And the guided Ghostly Bangor tours highlight the city’s spooky spots that have reports of unexplained paranormal activity; it’s probably not recommend for kids.
-For families, the Maine Discovery Museum's over 22,000 square feet have various activities and interactive exhibits to keep kids busy such as the Dino Dig, Body Journey, Artscape, Booktown, and Amazing Animals.
+Some walking tours take participants along Central Street — where FBI agents had one of the bloodiest street battles in Maine’s history with most-wanted man Al Brady and his gang in 1937.
+And the guided Ghostly Bangor Walking Tours highlight the city’s spooky spots that have reports of unexplained paranormal activity; it’s probably not recommend for kids.
+For families, the Maine Discovery Museum’s over 22,000 square feet have various activities and interactive exhibits to keep kids busy such as the Dino Dig, Body Journey, Artscape, Booktown, and Amazing Animals.

-Don’t Miss This: Bangor Museum and History Center, Paul Bunyan Statue, Stephen King-dom, Mount Hope Cemetery, and Kenduskeag Stream Trail
+Don’t Miss This: Bangor Museum and Center for History, Paul Bunyan Statue, Stephen King’s House, Mount Hope Garden Cemetery, and Kenduskeag Stream Park

 Baxter State Park is ideal for nature lovers who enjoy great scenery such as waterfalls, unique rock formations, wildlife sightings (especially moose), and fall foliage.
 Camping is the only way to sleep here, and booking a spot can be a hassle, especially in mid-summer; so plan in advance and make a reservation for a tent site, lean-to, bunkhouse, or cabin located on the park’s premises.